Guide to child bike seats

 Cantilevered seats use a big plastic bracket with two holes in it bolted to the seat tube.
 Into this slots a two-pronged rack that supports the seat.
 There’s some give in the rack, which offers a degree of springy suspension.
 This may not flex enough under smaller children, leaving them tipped slightly forwards.

-Seats that fix to a rear carrier rack slide and lock onto the rack’s top, with a safety strap around the seat-post or seat-tube for added security.
-With the seat off, the rack can be used to carry panniers.
-The Copilot Limo is the best of these designs and has for some years set the standard in child seats.
+Seats that fix to a rear carrier rack slide and lock onto the rack’s top, with a safety strap around the seatpost or seat tube for added security.
+With the child seat off, the rack can be used to carry panniers.

 Front seats usually attach to the top tube, a bar fixed above it, or a bracket on the head tube.
 Some are moulded plastic seats, like smaller versions of rear seats, while others – aimed at older children who can hold on themselves – are just little saddles and footrests bolted to the bike.

-- Front seat have the advantage that your child can see more.
+- Front seats have the advantage that your child can see more

-- Your child won't be able to pull on the back of your clothes/hair.
+- Your child won’t be able to pull on the back of your clothes or hair.

-- In the event of a fall, or if you brake suddenly your child can end up acting as your airbag.
+- In the event of a fall, or if you brake suddenly, you may move forward towards your child

 - Those little saddles that bolt to the top tube aren’t recommended for anything other than short journeys.
 A tired child could slip sideways or let a foot dangle into the front wheel.

-If you do want a front-fitting seat, Dutch company Bobike make ones suitable for 1-2 year olds that can be fitted with a windscreen.
+If you do want a front-fitting seat, Bobike makes ones suitable for one-two year olds that can be fitted with a windscreen.
 This greatly helps to protect against wind chill and rain.

-For children aged up to four or so, the Weeride Kangaroo is a better choice because it’s designed for a heavier passenger.
+For children aged up to four or so, the WeeRide Safe Front Seat is a better choice because it’s centre mounted on a bar above your top tube so designed for a heavier passenger.

 Fitting with a child seat on your bike